Amiramor95/accendoTest_BE/README.md

 2. **UpdateOrAddInOrgChart**
     ```bash
-    Upon upload '.csv' file it will add new employee or update employee details or it can do both simultaneously
+    Upon upload '.csv' file it will add new employee or update employee details or it can do both simultaneously.
     ```